Rhiannon-Udall/cbcflow/docs/source/updating-metadata-from-the-command-line.rst

   cbcflow_update_from_flags S230409it --ParameterEstimation-Analysts-add "Name"

 where naturally "Name" is your name!

+Note: the commands get be quite long and cumbersome.
+To help, if you follow the :doc:`configuration` guide and set up ``argcomplete``, you can use the <TAB> key to help when you can't recmember the full command.

 Now, we also want to make some changes to a result.
 All of these are modifying a field that's not an array, so all of them will use ``set``.